isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Warn when a functions declares two iterators (including pointers) of the same type instead of a range or a view.
+* Warn when a function declares two iterators (including pointers) of the same type instead of a range or a view.
 * (Not enforceable) This is a philosophical guideline that is infeasible to check directly.

 ### <a name="Ri-unrelated"></a>I.24: Avoid adjacent unrelated parameters of the same type